“Before you’re a leader, success is all about growing yourself. When you become a leader success is all about growing others.”– Jack Welch

 Practice self care: Remember that you can’t pour from an empty cup.
 It’s important to take care of yourself so that you’re able to effectively engage with the people around you.
 Consider what helps you be at your best.
 Most people benefit from getting enough sleep, engaging in regular physical activity, eating a balanced diet, and spending leisure time away from work.
 Taking this time for yourself can help ensure that you have the mental resources necessary to undertake the emotional work required to lead others.

-Start Doing These Three Things Now to Better Regulate Others’ Emotions
+How to Better Regulate Others’ Emotions as a Leader

 DEVELOP: Develop your ability to regulate others’ emotions by taking advantage of SIGMA’s coaching services.